diana-hep/oamap/README.rst

     #  └── 3.3
     #       └── 6.6

+    # carefully make each node point to the right index
     obj = schema({
         "object-NTree-Flabel": [1.1, 2.2, 3.3, 4.4, 5.5, 6.6, 7.7, 8.8],
         "object-NTree-Fchildren-c": [2, 2, 1, 1, 1, 0, 0, 0],